Showing posts with label fermentation. Show all posts

 If you've patiently waited and still see no signs of fermentation, there might be underlying issues:

-Yeast Viability: Pitching yeast into an overly hot wort can be detrimental.
+Yeast Viability: Pitching yeast into an overly hot wort is a bad idea.
 Extremely high temperatures can destroy yeast cells.
 Also, if you're using an old yeast packet, it might not be potent enough to kickstart fermentation.
 In either case, consider repitching with a fresh batch.

 You didn't add yeast to the boiling wort right?
 That will kill it.